Visvaldas Matijošaitis

 He was also on the board of Kauno Energija AB, vice president for the Lithuanian Confederation of Industrialists, and member of the Kaunas City Council.

 He was a potential candidate for 2019 Lithuanian presidential election.

-His wife was Irena Matijošaitienė (1957–2013).
+His wife was Irena Matijošaitienė, who died after falling down the stairs at night.

+Controversies

+Companies owned by Matijosaitis were found exporting banned military components to Russia, potentially assisting Russian invasion of Ukraine.